White Christmas Slice (no copha)

 What you need to make this easy White Christmas

-- Pantry staples – rice bubbles, shredded coconut.
+• Pantry staples – fresh, crunchy rice bubbles or rice krispies, shredded coconut.
 You could also substitute desiccated coconut for shredded.

-- Glace and dried fruit – glace pineapple, glace cherries, dried cranberries.
-Have a favourite glace fruit?
-Feel free to swap out my favourites for yours.
+• Glace and dried fruit – glace pineapple, glace red cherries, dried, tart cranberries.
+Have a favorite glace fruit?
+Feel free to swap out my favorites for yours.
 My sister is obsessed with glace apricots in hers!

 Equipment